 SPUR also recommends using a common vocabulary and style for maps throughout downtown.
 Bay Area Bike Share's maps are an excellent improvement, but they are too few and far between.
 To improve wayfinding, the city could conduct a design competition, with the winning design piloted on sidewalk signs or maps throughout downtown.
 We suggest considering successful models from other cities, such as the pedestrian map design used throughout London.
+One side of the sign includes walking maps of destinations five to fifteen minutes away (i.e., less than 1 mile away), and the other side shows transit and bike destinations 20 to 30 minutes away (i.e., within a 3-mile radius).

-One side of the sign includes maps found throughout Central London identifv kev destinations within a 5-minute walk.
-Adapting this concept to San Jose could encourage greater pedestrian activity in downtown and allow isitors and residents to discover more of what's immediately around them.
+The pedestrian maps found throughout Central London identify key destinations within a 5-minute walk Adapting this concept to San Jose could encourage greater pedestrian activity in downtown and allow visitors and residents to discover more of what's immediately around them.